 For early career female scientists, the environment is rapidly becoming more inclusive.
 However, later career female scientists face a harsher reality.

-In a time when women everywhere are fighting for equal pay, equal opportunities and an end to sexual harassment, it is important to celebrate women who have nevertheless persisted and succeeded in their chosen field.
-The school of medicine’s Office of Women in Science and Medicine (OWISM) aims to do this, and has given women […]
+In a time when women everywhere are fighting for equal pay, equal opportunities and an end to sexual harassment, it is important to celebrate women… Read More »A Johns Hopkins Celebration of Women in Science and Medicine